maxholsman/BitNet-Transformer/README.md

 This implementation demonstrates how the quantized 'BitLinear' layer can be used instead of the 'nn.Linear' PyTorch layer to build a transformer with scaling performance during training.

+Finished: traditional transformer architecture, BitLinear quantized replacement for nn.Linear layer, implemented BitLinear in BitNet transformer
+In progress: finetuning performance of BitNet into working transformer -> currently loss does not drop low enough to produce acceptable outputs